tu-delft-library/maSMP-LLM/README.md

 The activity was carried out during the maSMP hackathon at [ZB MED](https://www.zbmed.de/en/) sponsored by [NFDI4DataScience](https://www.nfdi4datascience.de/).
 NFDI4DataScience is a consortium funded by the German Research Foundation (DFG), project number 460234259.

 ## ☑️ TODO
+---
 - [ ] Get bioinformatics GitHub repositories via SH API
-- [ ] Fetch README's in the pipeline
+- [ ] Fetch README's and experiment with Chunking Strategies
 - [ ] Use other open source LLMs e.g. [LlaMA](https://about.fb.com/news/2023/08/code-llama-ai-for-coding/) via [Ollama integration](https://ollama.ai/blog/run-code-llama-locally)
 - [ ] Re-train the model on more data from UniProt?